top of page

 Meet Nina Nagy

-This lead to the Somatic Trauma Healing certifications that can serve both for practitioners of Insight as well as be a stand alone therapeutic work for those who simply wish for Somatic trauma healing.
-The work at the United Nations and the experience in living in seven countries allows to work with diverse populations including people of color.
+This led to the Somatic Trauma Healing trainings and work that can serve both practitioners of Insight as well as be a stand-alone therapeutic work for those who simply wish for Somatic trauma healing.

 She earned a Master of Public and International Affairs (MPIA) and certificates in Asian Political Economic Affairs, Political Economy, and Western European Development at the University of Pittsburgh, and she went on to work at the United Nations, focusing on development and political issues.
-She then, founded SafetyNet Fund, an NGO that provides education and medical help to underprivileged children and their families living in the developing world.

 Member:

-Somatic Experiencing Trauma Institute https://traumahealing.org
+Life long member Somatic Experiencing Trauma Institute https://traumahealing.org

 UShealers.com